Q-Minh/nihu/dox/tut_laplace_double_integral.md

 The compiler can deduce the function's return type from the return expression, using the `auto - decltype` syntax (C++11 feature).
 In the `decltype` expression, the matrices are replaced by their defaults.

-(for experienced template metaprogrammers: the function's return type is

-	mesh<tmp::vector<quad_1_elem, tria_1_elem > >

-but this does not need to be known by the library users)

 The main function {#tut_laplace_main_function}
 -----------------